 Address: 1 Silver Sands Parkway, Milford

 It is also a particularly unique place to visit (especially for bird lovers!), as when the tide is low, a sandbar appears which forms a passageway to Charles Island – a beautiful nature preserve.
-It is quite a remote place, and therefore the beach can be less crowded than other spots too!
+It is quite a remote place, so this is one of the best beaches in Connecticut for scenery and a little peace and quiet!

 Jacobs Beach, Guilford, CT